ovh/beamium/README.md

 Config is composed of four parts:

 #### Scrapers
-Beamium can have none to many Prometheus endpoints.
+Beamium can have none to many Prometheus or Warp10/Sensision endpoints.
 A *scraper* is defined as follow:
 ``` yaml
 scrapers: # Scrapers definitions (Optional)
   scraper1:                            # Source name                  (Required)